mandyzhan05/mandyzhan05/README.md

-Hello!
-My name is Mandy Zhan, and I am a third-year student at the University of Oregon graduating in 2027.
-I am pursuing a B.S. in Data Science with a domain in Marketing Analytics, supplemented with minors in Business Administration and Chinese.

-I am currently seeking an internship to gain hands-on experience in the realm of marketing data.
-I have always been fascinated by why some marketing campaigns go viral while others are quickly forgotten.
-My curiosity about the "why" is what drives me to understand the intersection of consumer psychology and predictive modeling.
-By leveraging creative strategy and raw data, I seek to produce interpretable and impactful results.
+Third year student at the University of Oregon pursuing a B.S. in Data Science with a domain in Marketing Analytics, supplemented with minors in Business Administration and Chinese.
+Currently seeking an internship to gain hands-on experience in the realm of marketing data, seeking to leverage creative strategy and raw data to produce interpretable and meaningful results.
+(Check pinned for featured projects!)

 ## :bookmark: Education
-* B.S. in Data Science (Domain: Marketing Analytics), Chinese & Business Administration Minor\
+* B.S. in Data Science (Domain: Marketing Analytics), Business Administration & Chinese Minor\
   _September 2023 - June 2027_
 * National Taiwan Normal University\
   _June 2024 - August 2024_